 Let’s take a trip back to the ‘90s.
 How was your life different?
 Chances are some of the main changes you’ll notice relate to digital media.
 Facebook wasn’t born yet, so annoying status updates (and endless photo albums of bare-baby-bums) weren’t yet a part of our daily lives.
 We weren’t privy to the intimate details of our friends’ eating habits and the only things tweeting were the birds.

-These changes are so profound, and seem to permeate so many aspects of our everyday lives, that I think a case can be made for the existence of a social media lifestyle.
+These changes are so profound, and seem to permeate so many aspects of our everyday lives, that I think a case can be made for the existence of a digital lifestyle.

 Welcome to your Digital Life

 TNS, a global marketing and social research firm, has put together Digital Life, a global study that measures people’s attitudes and behaviours online.
 The study is based on conversations with over 72,000 people in 60 countries that focused on what exactly they do online.
 The results offer valuable insights for brands looking to better connect with their customers through social media.

 The TNS website is impressive.
 It offers a sampling of some of the Digital Life results in interactive and colourful graphics.
 You are able to narrow down the data based on such specifications as country and demographic and the graphs adjust instantly in response to your choice.
 While you are only offered a glimpse into the massive amount of data the study collected, it does offer some interesting insights into our online behaviours, including:

 - What motivates Canadians to leave comments online: more people want to share information (33%) or help others (39%) than complain (12%) or praise a brand (16%).

 - The current most popular online activities for Canadians: 1: Online banking 2.
 Watching user-created video 3.
 Watching professionally-created video.

 - TNS projects that the online activities that will experience the most popularity growth are location-based services and timeshifted TV.